dengste/org-caldav/README.md

 proper two-way syncing, that means it does not matter where and how you change an entry.
-You can also move Org entries freely from one file to another, as long as they are all listed in org-caldav-files.
+You can also move Org entries freely from one file to another, as long as they are all listed in `org-caldav-files`.
 The org-icalendar package will put a unique ID on each entry with an active timestamp, so that org-caldav can find it.
 It will also sync deletions, but more on that later.